comment Add Comment

 It is very likely that many analysts will be replaced by Robots in a few years.
 Estimates, forecasts and predictions will be made by Machine Learning algorithms.
 But, until that day comes, we will see their pictures and infographics published and shared in social networks and internet media influencing our decisions.

 Both powerful analyst firms, as well as specialist firms with their recommendations, predictions, company/products rankings are ideal for their clients.
-They are a low- marketing channel with great resonance and value.
+They are a low-cost marketing channel with great resonance and value.
 However, not all of us can afford to buy its expensive reports, nor to hire senior analyst,

 Lone Starts are using social networks to claim and resonate.
 Not sure how long they can compete.
 They are in some way democratizing the analysis of IoT.
 Their influence will grow in the coming years but they run the risk of being acquired or disappear if not resist the move of their analyst.